I-Georg/recipemaster/README.md

 # README
-This application was created as part of Advanced Web Application Development course. ...
+This application was created as part of Advanced Web Application Development course at University of Aberdeen.
+A live version of the application is available at https://rocky-lake-33810.herokuapp.com
 ## Ruby version
 * 2.6.4
 ## Rails version